 - The language and currency on the website

-- The country which the user signs up from.
-When the user registers, this information will be stored.
-Note that, although this information is retrieved from the user’s IP address, the IP itself is not stored
+- The country which the user signs up from (note that, although this information is retrieved from the user’s IP address, the IP itself is not stored)

 - Number of connected devices

 - The end date of the subscription and the Public IPv4 and Multihop add-on